tpilvelis-gw/rebuild-action/README.md

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.

+## Motivation
+Open-source software is ever expanding and contributers can have malicious intentions.
+Glasswall Rebuild allows integration into your repository, scan through images, documents and others to inform repository contributers of potentially malicious files.

 ## Usage
 uses: tpilvelis-gw/rebuild-action@v1
 with: